cametumbling/robofrenz/README.md

-A rolodex of robots built using React with Redux, fetching from an API of friendly robots.
+A searchable, responsive rolodex of robots built using React with Redux, fetching from an API of friendly robots.
 Blerpbloop!!!